kanishkar51015/kanishkar51015/README.md

 B.Tech Computer Sciene Student from SRM Institute of Science and Technology, Ramapuram.
-Gorwing programmer, Greedy learner, wanted to explore all the branches in  Computer Science.
+Growing programmer, Greedy learner, wanted to explore all the branches in  Computer Science.

 Things I have done: